On Support Recovery with Sparse CCA: Information Theoretic and Computational Limits: Main Results

 and $\cut\in[C_\B'\e_n/(2\B),{(\ratio-1)}C_\B'\e_n/(2\B)]$ with $\theta_n=\Sig_y/(C_\B'\e_n)$, then the algorithm \RecoverSupp\ fully recovers $D(V)$ with $\PP$ probability $1-o(1)$ uniformly over $\PP\in\mod$ (for $\hf$ of type A and C), or uniformly over $\PP\in\modG$ (for $\hf$ of type B). \end{theorem}

-The assumption that $\log p$ and $\log q$ are $o(n)$ appears in all theoretical works of CCA \citep{gao2017, mai}.
+The assumption that $\log p$ and $\log q$ are $o(n)$ appears in all theoretical works of CCA (cf. \cite{gao2017, mai}).
 A requirement of this type is generally unavoidable.
 Note that Theorem~\ref{thm: support recovery: sub-gaussians} implies a more precise estimator $\hf$ requires smaller signal strength for full support recovery.
-Before going into subtler implications of Theorem~\ref{thm: support recovery: sub-gaussians}, we make two important remarks.